j-morano/contemporary-z/README.md

 1. If no option nor folder or substrings are specified, `z` prints a numbered list of the most frequent directories to select one of them by introducing the number of the desired folder.

-2. If a folder name is itroduced, `z` jumps to the folder (if available) and adds it to the folders database (if it is not already added).
+2. If a folder name is introduced, `z` jumps to the folder (if available) and adds it to the folders database (if it is not already added).

 3. If a substring is introduced, `z` searches in the database for coincidences, and outputs the list, as in the case 1.